Browse our range of premium, West Australian made, garden and lawn products.

 Male fruit flies gather under leaves, particularly citrus, and call the females.
 Once the eggs have been fertilised the female looks for ripe fruit to deposit the eggs through an ovipositor.
 Up to 300 eggs are injected into the fruit and as these hatch, the grubs feed voraciously on the flesh causing this to brown-off and turn to rot.
 The damage from breaking the skin and the subsequent rotting send a signal to the tree that this particular fruit is ripe and should be ejected.
 When the fruit falls to the ground the advanced grub then burrows into the soil to pupate.

 Install hanging fruit fly traps at the rate of two traps per tree.
 Commercial types come with a bait solution.
-Homemade traps are usually created from empty two litres plastic cool drink, or milk bottles.
+Homemade traps are usually created from empty two-litre plastic cool drink or milk bottles.

 Solarizing fallen fruit in a heavy-duty black plastic bag and placing these in a full sun position for 3 to 5 days.
 At this point it is safe to feed the solarized content to chooks or add to an active compost bin.
 Alternatively, place it in the garbage bin.